Floydworks/Surfcraft_Market_Analysis/README.md

 <br>put all places together in one dataset with a field/property that labels the business type: large retailer, surf shop, gift shop, sporting good store, marine and fishing supply

 ## Steps
+<br> 1.
+Collect and integrate population, income, and cost of living data
-<br> 1. census.gov data + mit cost of living for Florida coastal counties
+<br> -census.gov data + mit cost of living for Florida coastal counties
 <br> -median income - cost of living = disposable income
 <br> -population density
 <br>